Wansmer/treesj/README.md

     -- Will auto add to option 'omit' for 'both' force_insert = '',

-    -- string[]: The insert symbol will be omitted if node contains in this list -- (e.g. function_declaration inside statement_block in JS no require instruction separator (';')) no_insert_if = {},
+    -- list[string|function]: The insert symbol will be omitted if node contains in this list -- (e.g. function_declaration inside statement_block in JS no require instruction separator (';')) no_insert_if = {},